KospY/BasSDK/Components/Guides/Shader/LitMoss.md

 ## Reveal Layers

-Reveal is what causes blood to be applied on items.
+Reveal is what causes blood to be applied on items and creatures.
+For this to apply, the item/part should have the [Reveal Decal][Reveal] script applied.
+Read more on the [Reveal][Reveal] page to find out how to correctly apply this.

-To add blood on to weapons with this weapon, see [Reveal][Reveal].

-{: .important}
+{: .warning}
 Do not keep Reveal Layers enabled.
 Once your textures have been applied for reveal, untick the box.

 ## SSS